 Viy (Soviet Union, 1967)

-This rare example of Soviet horror cinema is based on a short story of the same name by Nikolai Gogol, supposedly influenced by the folk tales he heard as a child in the Ukraine.
+This rare example of Soviet horror cinema is based on “The Viy” by Nikolai Gogol, supposedly influenced by the folk tales he heard as a child in Ukraine.
 Its title comes from the name of a demon that appears late in the tale, but the story is primarily one about witchcraft and revenge.

 The story follows the misadventures of a seminary student who rejoices in the name Khoma Brutus.
 Khoma is a classic literary rogue, combining charm, cunning, cowardice and a complete disinclination to do the right thing until he is given no other choice.